Calinou/awesome-gamedev/README.md

 * [ammo.js][259] - Implemented in ECMAScript.
 A port of Bullet.
 [3-clause BSD][29].
 * [Box2D][48] - Implemented in C++.
 Designed to simulate rigid body physics. [zlib][45].
 * [Bullet][59] - Implemented in C++.
 General physics engine. [zlib][45].
+* [Jolt][447] - Implemented in C++.
+A multi core friendly rigid body physics and collision detection library.
+Suitable for games and VR applications.
+Used by Horizon Forbidden West.
+[Expat][11]
 * [LiquidFun][396] - LiquidFun is a 2D rigid-body and fluid simulation C++ library for games based upon Box2D. [zlib][45].
 * [Matter.js][91] - Implemented in ECMAScript.
 Physics engine for HTML5.
 [Expat][11].
 * [ODE][117] - Open Dynamics Engine; implemented in C++.
 Designed to simulate